Thanking donors is THE most important step in fundraising.

 3. Revise your letter to make it more heartwarming.
 Rewrite your letter using the Kitchen Table technique, which makes it much more friendly and conversational.

-Here’s a short video where I share more about power-packed Thank-You letters.
+Here’s a short video where I share more about power-packed thank-you letters.

 The Bottom Line